SparkSeeker-AU/2-QuantitativeMarketResearch/Market Research Approach/README.md

 In this section, we describe market research approaches and provide examples to demostrate usage of some classic research methods.

 Classic market research methods are usually classified into two types: primary and secondary.
 Under such classification, the primary methods are about getting insights from people, whereas the secondary methods are about dealing with data.
 Under such classification [multiple research methods](https://github.com/SparkSeeker-AU/2-QuantitativeMarketResearch/blob/master/Market%20Research%20Approach/images/user-research-methods-3d-framework.png) (Reference: Christian Rohrer (2018), Nielsen Norman Group.) can be utilised to better understand who will purchase the products / services, why they will buy and how can the provider delivers the value to the ones making the purchase in a cost-effective manner.
-However, when we are suggesting approaches to foreign entities aiming to entering Chinese market, we highlight an third dimension to the classification - the scale of a research target or commonly be known as Macro-Mesco-Micro level of analysis.
+However, when we are suggesting approaches to foreign entities aiming to entering Chinese market, we highlight an third dimension to the classification - the scale of a research target or commonly be known as Macro-Meso-Micro level of analysis.
 It is for the better organisation of the information gathered from the complex Chinese market，because of its unique characteristics including diverse population, regional differences, and strongly controlled, influenced by multiple level of government's policies and priorities.

 For any foriegn product or service to be succeeful in China, the provider must first conduct due diligence to understand the central government's agenda.
-Then at a mesco level - usually about a size of large metropolitan city or a province, additional research would be necessary to understand and leverage on the local government priorities.
-In China, majority of the up-to-date and public accessible data sources, such as the ones from the national statistic bureau, only covers the macro level and at most the mesco level.
+Then at a meso level - usually about a size of large metropolitan city or a province, additional research would be necessary to understand and leverage on the local government priorities.
+In China, majority of the up-to-date and public accessible data sources, such as the ones from the national statistic bureau, only covers the macro level and at most the meso level.
 Very little micro level data is available or can be cost-effectively sourced.
 So at the micro level, we suggest continue with consumer and local partner centric researches.

 ## Macro Market Research